If Not You, Who?

 Who would you trust to make your healthcare decisions?

 Planning for your future healthcare needs is important.
-So, we’re asking: Do you know what would happen if you couldn’t speak for yourself?
+So, we’re asking: Do you know what would happen if you couldn’t decide for yourself?
 Who would you trust to make those healthcare decisions for you?

 You have the power to choose who that person is.
 They can be a family member, a friend, or anyone in your life that you trust to make the kinds of healthcare decisions you would want.